InSaNiTyCtEaChErS/mooncake-encoder/README.md

 How to program things for mooncake

+ifs can only go up to 4 layers deep because of else cases (12 spaces, in increments of 4)

 edit the list "input_list" to strings containing your operations, one on each line.

-##for current version, this is line 251
+###for current version, this is line 251

 you can assign variables to numbers on line 30 of the program

-##note: variable numbers are automatically created based on how far along the list the number is
+###note: variable numbers are automatically created based on how far along the list the number is

-##note 2: the 64th variable is 16 bits of input (not sure what order rn)
+###note 2: the 64th variable is 16 bits of input (not sure what order rn)

+    hotbar control variables are 61, 62, and 63.
+61 selects a slot to set to (1 based) and 62-63 directly control a 3 bit per pixel 3*3 display next to each item

     all integers are unsigned, and numbers are zero based